alexeyneu/bitbill-multisig-contracts/README.md

 if second wallet owner wanna check what he's offered to sign he should do 'load contract from address' aka AtAddress in remix and do 'stringtosend' himself

 # Side notes
-you can also use `etherscan` for all other than contract deployment. tx has a lower comission than in `remix`. sign'es go without quotes there
+you can also use `etherscan` for all other than contract deployment. tx has a lower comission than in `remix`.
+2000000 is 0.000000000002 eth
+sign'es go without quotes there  in `spend`
 `stringtosend` is in 'Read' there , where `spend` is in 'Write'
 nifty wallet could be used when do "Connect to metamask"
 ![Screen1](/bxx.jpg)